+Email: tcombs@fowlerlaw.com

-Email: jhinkel@fowlerlaw.com www.fowlerlaw.com
+www.fowlerlaw.com

-In Kentucky, a plaintiff may bring a legal malpractice claim based on the tort claim of negligence.
-In order to bring a successful negligence claim, the following elements must be proven: "(1) that there was an employment relationship with the defendant/attorney; (2) that the attorney neglected his duty to exercise the ordinary care of a reasonably competent attorney acting in the same or similar circumstances; and (3) that the attorney's negligence was the proximate cause of damage to the client."
-Thus, in other words, the plaintiff must show an attorney/client relationship existed, which obligates the attorney to provide his or her services under an ordinary standard of care.
-Finally, with regard to the final element of causation, in order to "prove that the negligence of the attorney caused the plaintiff harm, the plaintiff must show that he/she would have fared better in the underlying claim; that is, but for the attorney's negligence, the plaintiff would have been more likely successful."
-This approach is referred to as a "suit-within-a-suit," or a "trial within a trial."
+In Kentucky, legal malpractice claims are rooted in negligence.
+In order to bring a successful claim, the plaintiff must prove the following elements: "(1) that there was an employment relationship with the defendant/attorney; (2) that the attorney neglected his duty to exercise the ordinary care of a reasonably competent attorney acting in the same or similar circumstances; and (3) that the attorney's negligence was the proximate cause of damage to the client."
+Thus, the plaintiff must show that but for the attorney's negligence, the plaintiff would have fared better on the underlying claim.